TP logo

 3rd March

 The feast day of St Guignole, who founded the monastery of Landévennec in Brittany in the sixth century.
-Before he became abbot, he had been a hermit on a rocky island and practised rigorous austerities like many of the Celtic saints.
-And yet in the Middle Ages he was celebrated as a phallic saint, one of those hybrid figures in whom the ancient religions of Europe were commonly accommodated with Christianity, in the days before the Inquisition began its purges.
-In the case of St Guignole, his adoption as a holy spunker seems to have come about through the association of his name with the Latin word “gignere”, to beget or engender.
+Before he became abbot, he had been a hermit on a rocky island, a severe ascetic like many of the Celtic monks.
+But in the Middle Ages he became celebrated as a phallic saint, a spiritual aid in matters of virility – one of those hybrid figures in whom Christianity and ancient pagan religions combined.
+In the case of St Guignole, the association seems to have arisen through the proximity of his name to the Latin verb “gignere”, to beget or engender.

 Making Love